foodfight/showz/scripts/chef-server.md

   would love to see.
 When might we expect to see them?
    * dashboard showing last chef-client run
    * dashboard showing failed runs w/ stack-trace
+* Do all the changes to chef-server impact chef-solo in any way?
+I would assume not, but guess it is possible.
 * Now that you have improved the performance and memory management for chef-server, what's next for Chef-server?
 What kind of new features can we expect to see?